gatesphere/pila/README.md

 **Data types**
-pila recognizes and works with 3 distinct data types, which is really all you need. pila will work with numbers (integers and floating point, autoboxed on the fly), character strings (surrounded with `"` characters), and boolean values (`true` and `false`).
+pila recognizes and works with 3 distinct data types, which is really all you need. pila will work with numbers (integers and floating point, autoconverted on the fly), character strings (surrounded with `"` characters), and boolean values (`true` and `false`).